pingidentity/pingidentity-devops-getting-started/docs/README.md

 # Ping Identity DevOps

-We enable DevOps, administrators and developers with tools, frameworks, blueprints and reference architectures to deploy Ping Identity software in the cloud.
+We enable DevOps professionals, administrators and developers with tools, frameworks, blueprints and reference architectures to deploy Ping Identity software in the cloud.

-## Why Containerization?
+## Why containerization of Ping Identity solutions?

-* **Deployments with Confidence**
+* **Streamlined deployments**

-  Maintain all configurations and dependencies ensuring consistent environments.
-Eliminate the "it works on my machine" problem.
+  Deploy and run workloads on our solutions without the need for additional hardware or VMs.

-* **Cloud Flexibility**
+* **Consistent and flexible**

-  Containers are portable.
-All major cloud providers have embraced containers and have added support.
+  Maintain all configurations and dependencies, ensuring consistent environments.
+Containers are portable and can be used on nearly any machine.

-* **Right-Size**
+* **Optimized sizing**

-  Orchestration of containers allows businesses to increase fault tolerance, availability and cost management by auto-scaling to application demand.
+  Orchestration of containers allows organizations to increase fault tolerance, availability, and better manage costs by auto-scaling to application demand.

 We use Docker images of Ping Identity software solutions to provide you with stable, network-enabled containers.
 For lightweight orchestration purposes, we use Docker Compose.
 For enterprise-level orchestration of containers, we use Kubernetes.